aboutcode-org/ai-gen-code-search/docs/source/index.rst

 ===================================================
-  samecode and ai-gen-code-search documentation
+  AI-Generated Code Search documentation
 ===================================================

-Welcome to SameCode, a utility library to support AI-generated code search.
+Welcome to the AI-generated code search project, a suite of tools and libraries integrated in the AboutCode stack to discover the origin of code fragments, possibly derived from open source code using AI code genertion.

 .. toctree::
     :maxdepth: 2